Matt den Dekker: Early life

 Matt den Dekker was born in Fort Lauderdale, Florida.
 He has an older brother and a younger sister.
-The den Dekker family traces its roots back to Indonesia, a former Dutch colony.

-In 2014, Matt married Christine McNamara in Palm Coast, Florida.

 Amateur career

 After his freshman year of high school, den Dekker transferred from Coral Springs Christian Academy to Westminster Academy Christian School in Fort Lauderdale, in order to play outfield and pitch alongside his cousin, Westminster's ace pitcher, Kevin Chapman. den Dekker also played with future Washington Nationals teammate Michael A. Taylor at Westminster when the former was a senior and the latter was a freshman.
 As a junior, den Dekker finished with a .350 batting average and was named to the Miami Heralds All-Broward County First Team.
 However, the few college recruiters who showed interest were mostly small schools that wanted him to pitch.
 Den Dekker's only Division I scholarship offer came from a University of Florida recruiter who had attended Westminster's practices and games only to scout Chapman.

 When Chapman signed on to play college baseball for the Florida Gators, den Dekker quickly followed suit.
 As a freshman, he batted .234/.324/.418.
 As a sophomore, den Dekker hit .333/.413/.507 with 20 steals in 20 tries and 55 runs in 55 games.
 The center fielder was a first-team All-Southeastern Conference selection as an outfielder.
 Den Dekker was then chosen for Team USA's college edition.
 He batted .176/.375/.176 in the 2008 Haarlem Baseball Week; noted for his defense, he made one error and noted for his speed, he was thrown out in his lone attempt (gunned down by Cuban defensive legend Ariel Pestano in the gold medal game).
 Den Dekker batted .227/.292/.409 in the 2008 World University Baseball Championship, and did not attempt a steal.

 Den Dekker hit .296/.409/.412 as a junior with 17 steals in 18 tries.
 He was still rated 92nd overall by Baseball America among prospects entering the 2009 Major League Baseball draft – then was not selected until the 475th overall pick, when the Pittsburgh Pirates selected him in the 16th round.
 He returned to Florida for his senior year, hitting .358 with a team-leading 64 runs scored and a career-best 49 runs batted in as the Gators reached the 2010 College World Series.